Abhishek4298/nodemailer/README.md

-# Mail sending and schedule message time for packleader for call
+# for packleader call scheduling mail setup

 Nodemailer to send emails